Generic family displaying robustly a fast growth of the number of periodic points: From parabolic maps to fast growths of the number of periodic points

-A key new idea in this work is to exhibit circle diffeomorphisms with Diophantine rotation number by creating first \emph{parabolic diffeomorphisms of the circle} (they are indeed easier to exhibit densely thanks to geometrical arguments).
+A key new idea in this work is to exhibit circle diffeomorphisms with Diophantine rotation number by creating first \emph{parabolic diffeomorphisms of the circle}: \begin{definition} A $C^2$-diffeomorphism $g$ of a circle $\R/\Z$ is \emph{parabolic} if it displays a unique fixed point $p\in \R/\Z$, and this fixed point is non-degenerate parabolic: